neilcuz/threads/0014_duckdb-in-r/duckdb-in-r.md

-For me the DuckDB code runs in 0.14 seconds while the more standard approach using the (pretty rapid) vroom package for reading in takes 4.58 seconds.
-So the DuckDB query is much faster - obviously there is a bit of overhead setting up the connection.
+For me the DuckDB code runs in 0.14 seconds while the more standard approach using the (pretty rapid) vroom package for reading in takes 4.56 seconds.
+So the DuckDB query is much faster (33x) - though there is a bit of overhead setting up the connection.

 For bigger data the time savings will be even better.